tomjoht/tomjoht.github.io/_posts/2019/9/2019-09-10-developerhub-faq.md

 DeveloperHub documentation can be [private](https://docs.developerhub.io/support-center/password-protection){:rel="nofollow"} or public.
 Public documentation is available for everyone on the web.
 Private documentation can be accessed in two ways:
 * **Using a password**.
 You will be prompted to enter a password on attempting to access the documentation.
 * **Using a secure link**.
-Using Google Docs for sharing, you can provide your readers with a secure link that bypasses the login and allows them to view content.
+Similar to how Google Docs allows you to share links, DeveloperHub allows you to provide your readers with a secure link that bypasses the login and allows them to view content.

 ### Can you re-use the same content on different pages?